Tool Agents: Empowering LLMs to Use Tools and Explore Environments

 - Text: e.g., ALFWorld translates embodied environments into pure text descriptions.

-- Images: e.g., Touchdown performs spatial reasoning in visual street environments.
+- Images: e.g., Touchdown performs natural language navigation and spatial reasoning in visual street environments.

-- Textual Web: e.g., WebArena abstracts the DOM trees of web pages into text sequences.
+- Textual Web: e.g., WebArena abstracts complex DOM trees of web pages into text sequences for the language model to read.

-- Set of Marks (SoM): Tailored for visual models (like GPT-4V), this method overlays numbered tags (Marks) on interactive elements in an image (such as a webpage or screen).
-The model simply outputs the corresponding number to target an element, unleashing extraordinary visual grounding capabilities in multi-modal LLMs.
+- Set of Marks (SoM): Multi-modal models (like GPT-4V) can understand images but often struggle to click specific web elements accurately.
+SoM overlays numbered tags (Marks) on interactive elements in an image (such as a webpage or screen).
+The model simply outputs the corresponding number to click the target precisely, unleashing extraordinary Visual Grounding capabilities in multi-modal LLMs.

-Models are not omniscient; they must learn on the fly.
+Models are not omniscient; even with vast world knowledge, specific environmental rules must be learned on the fly.

-- Environment-specific Prompts (SteP): Manually crafted prompts that provide navigation guidelines specific to an environment.
+- Environment-specific Prompts (SteP): Manually crafting stacked LLM policies that provide explicit navigation guidelines specific to certain web actions.

-- Unsupervised Workflow Memory: The agent remembers successful workflows and automatically prompts itself with them in future tasks.
+- Unsupervised Workflow Memory: The agent automatically remembers successful trajectories during task execution and extracts them to prompt itself in future, similar tasks.

 4. Conclusion

-Tool Agents are undergoing a paradigm shift from “rigid JSON API filling” to “writing Turing-complete code to interact with environments.”
-Whether it’s synthesizing data via self-play like Toolformer, or interpreting GUIs using visual grounding like Set-of-Mark, the boundaries of what an “armed” agent can do are constantly expanding.
-Coupled with Memory and Reasoning, proper Tools are what finally allow Language Agents to break out of the chatbox and become active executors in the digital world.
+Tool Agents are undergoing a massive paradigm shift from “rigid JSON API filling” to “writing Turing-complete code to interact with systems.”
+Whether it’s synthesizing data via self-supervised contrastive loss like Toolformer, or interpreting GUIs using visual grounding like Set-of-Mark, the boundaries of what an “armed” agent can do are constantly expanding.
+Coupled with Memory, Reasoning, and iterative mechanisms for environmental exploration, proper Tools are what finally allow Language Agents to break out of the chatbox and become active, autonomous executors in the digital world.